 Do you only want to use a VPN on your computer, or your smartphone?
 Did you think about installing a VPN on a router, and protecting your entire household?
 Here’s what you need to know.

 - StrongVPN: The first impression one gets of a VPN starts the very moment when you register and install the client.
 When it comes to StrongVPN, everything was easy-peasy.
-We didn’t even have to log in to get the software and it downloaded in seconds thanks to its small size.
+We didn’t even have to log-in to get the software and it downloaded in seconds thanks to its small size.
 Installing the Windows client was just the usual wizardly experience.

 Winner: We had a really terrible experience with Betternet.
 StrongVPN provided a highly streamlined process, which makes is the winner here.

 Aside from counting on encryption and keeping your personal data safe, it’s wise to know about other prominent features.
-So, we’ll discuss that in our StrongVPN Vs Betternet comparison as well.
+So, we’ll discuss that in our StrongVPN vs Betternet comparison as well.

-- StrongVPN: StrongVPN’s list of features would not stand out from the majority of VPNs, but next to BetterVPN it looks overly generous.
+- StrongVPN: This VPN’s list of features would not stand out from the majority of VPNs, but next to Betternet’s it looks overly generous.
 Both VPNs, of course, provide basic functionality such as IP hiding and encryption, but StrongVPN has much higher levels of encryption and includes a kill switch option.
 Also, it’s worth noting that StrongVPN provides plenty of different VPN protocols, optimized for different uses.

 - Betternet: This is a very barebones VPN.
 It connects you to remote servers and it encrypts your connection.
 That’s pretty much it.
 You can’t really fine-tune your experience or switch between different VPN protocols.
 It’s easy to use but it’s oversimplified.